 Two New Ways Entrepreneurs Can Band Together

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »The thing about being an entrepreneur is that often, it's a lonely battle.
+Opinions expressed by Entrepreneur contributors are their own.The thing about being an entrepreneur is that often, it's a lonely battle.
 You're so busy running your own business that there's rarely time to get together with other entrepreneurs and share ideas.
 Also, a lot of networking groups cost a bundle.

 Two new organizations are aiming to change all that.

 The Ewing Marion Kauffman Foundation in Kansas City, which has long focused its philanthropy on initiatives that enable entrepreneurial growth, earlier this month started Build A Stronger America.
 Billed as an entrepreneurs' movement, Build A Stronger America aims to provide entrepreneurs with "a central hub to share their stories, hear about issues affecting them and create a unified voice."

 The movement has political overtones--it's hoped the movement will "assist entrepreneurs and business owners in influencing the current dialogue on the economy to ensure that their specific needs are at the forefront of the decision-making process."
 In other words, power to the entrepreneurial people.

 Entrepreneurs can register at the Build A Stronger America site, and can also upload 60-second videos discussing their entrepreneurial ideas.
 Chris Gardner, author of the rags-to-riches story The Pursuit of Happyness, is among those who've already posted their thoughts.